ncamacho-cookbooks/librenms-ng/README.md

 [LibreNMS](http://www.librenms.org/)
-Installation and configuration by chef
+Installation and configuration by chef.
+This was based on the librenms cookbook but I found that cookbook had bugs in it and I aimed to fix them and added SSL support too.

 ## Cookbooks dependencies
 * apt